meower-media-co/Octavia/README.md

 * Add per-message custom PFPs to show Octavia's expressions. *(Will not be implemented until Meower B6)*

 ## License
 Octavia is licensed using Meower's [MEOW License.](https://github.com/meower-media-co/Octavia/blob/main/LICENSE) You are completely free to use this source code in any way, shape, or form, with or without credit, for commerical or personal use.
-However, absolutely no patent use is permitted.
+You are also free to change, remove, or keep this license. **Absolutely no patent use is permitted.**